openaustralia/infrastructure/README.md

 * HTTPS
 * Staging/production web server config

+#### Don't use Google Chrome

+Don't use Google Chrome for development with the openaustralia site because they helpfully (read not helpfully and rudely) made **every single site in the .dev domain redirect to https**.
+So, for the time being (until we make openaustralia redirect to use https) use Firefox instead.

 ## Backups

 Data directories of servers are backed up to S3 using Duply.
 For most servers this means backing up the automysqlbackup directory.